apache/gravitino/docs/how-to-use-gvfs.md

 ---
-title: How to use Gravitino Virtual File System with Filesets
+title: How to use Apache Gravitino Virtual File System with Filesets
 slug: /how-to-use-gvfs
 license: "This software is licensed under the Apache License version 2."
 ---

 ## Introduction

-`Fileset` is a concept brought in by Gravitino, which is a logical collection of files and directories, with `fileset` you can manage non-tabular data through Gravitino.
+`Fileset` is a concept brought in by Apache Gravitino, which is a logical collection of files and directories, with `fileset` you can manage non-tabular data through Gravitino.
 For details, you can read [How to manage fileset metadata using Gravitino](./manage-fileset-metadata-using-gravitino.md).